What Is a Spiritual Journey? An Insider Guide to Transformation

 Stage 2: Initiation

 In the initiation stage, the hero faces many ordeals.
 These trials and tribulations illustrate that the journey isn’t easy or safe.
-In fact, the journey can be dangerous.
+The journey can be dangerous.
 Defeat in battle is possible.
-Friends and foes are encountered during this stage.
+One encounters friends and foes during this stage.
 The hero also meets a sage-like character with supernatural aid.

 Stage 3: Return